anc5c07/anc5c07-site/_posts/2023-04-26-jointmeeting.md

 - more common in some parts of DC than others

 ## Physical Location
 The meeting will be at Woodridge Library (1801 Hamlin St. NE), upstairs in Conference Room B. The room has a 20-person capacity.
-We'll continue to improve our hybrid meeting techniques, hopefully using a camera tripod and hooking up to the conference room television this time.

-There will be a children's craft/play corner set up.

 ## Virtual Connection Details
 The meeting will be available virtually on [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/download-app).